m50d/paperdoll/README.md

 ## TODO

+ * Make this a multi-module project and put each monad in a different one
  * Implement more effect types
- * Make this a multi-module project and put each monad in a different one
  * Create a test that demonstrates combining two unrelated effect monads and running in either order
  * Get into Maven Central
   * GPG signing in build (trivial)
  * General code review
-  * Move types into simple packages a la scala community idiom - I've got to pick my battles and this one isn't worth it
-  * Ensure that types that may need to change are private (e.g. queues)
-  * Ensure public interface is documented
  * Finish this document
  * Release 1.0